1010Robotics/Resources/FieldProcedures.md

 22. Make sure both  controllers and vex competition switches are OFF or DISABLED when not using.

-23. Pick up fallen parts off the field
+23. Pick up fallen parts off the field.

-24. Take down your stacks.
+24. Don’t drive in front of a group testing autonomous.
+Auto takes priority.

-25. Don’t drive in front of a group testing autonomous.
+25. Don’t play with the cones high near edge of fielid (5 max).

-26. Don’t play with the cones.
+26. Don't stack cones